Praka245/CMOS-Inverter-Layout-Design-Using-SKY130-PDK/SIMULATIONS/VTC/README.md

 - The Voltage Transfer Characteristic (VTC) is a DC plot of **V_out vs V_in** for a CMOS inverter.
 It describes how the inverter responds to a slowly sweeping input - essentially the static (steady-state) behaviour of the gate.

-A ideal inverter would have a perfectly vertical transition at VDD/2.
+- An ideal inverter would have a perfectly vertical transition at VDD/2.
 Real CMOS inverters approximate this with a sharp sigmoid-shaped curve, which is one of the most important quality indicators of a digital gate.

 ---